 Investments in a lease that transfers substantially all the risks and rewards of ownership to the lessee are classified as a finance lease.
 The Company is the lessor under a finance lease and the investment is recognized as a receivable at an amount equal to the net investment in the lease, which is represented as the present value of the minimum lease payments due from the lessee and is presented within the Consolidated Balance Sheets.
-Payments receivable.
+Payments received from the lessee are apportioned between the recognition of finance lease income and the reduction of the finance lease receivable.
 Income from the finance lease is recognized in the Consolidated Statements of Earnings at a constant periodic rate of return on the Company's net investment in the finance lease.